gloobsters/gloobie/docs/renderer-manifest.md

 The word `optional` below means that the field MAY be excluded or left as `null`.
 A RECOMMENDED fallback path is provided for these fields.

-### Version 1
+## Version 1

+### `string` `name`

-`string` `name`: A user-friendly name of the renderer.
+A user-friendly name of the renderer.
 This can be any text, but MUST NOT be over 64 bytes.

-Example: `Gloobie`
+Example: `"Gloobie"`

+### `string` `winExecutablePath`

-`string` `winExecutablePath`: The path to the renderer to run on Windows.
+The path to the renderer to run on Windows.

 This SHOULD be relative to the Installation Directory, but MAY be a full path for the purposes of development.

+This path MUST be a valid UTF-8/WTF-8 sequence that when represented as WTF-16 does not exceed the maximum path length on Windows.

-Example: `Renderers/Gloobie/Gloobie.exe`
+Example: `"Renderers/Gloobie/Gloobie.exe"`

+### `string` `unixExecutablePath`

-`string` `unixExecutablePath`: The path to the renderer to run on Linux/Mac/other unix-like platforms.
+The path to the renderer to run on Linux/Mac/other unix-like platforms.

 This SHOULD be relative to the Installation Directory, but MAY be a full path for the purposes of development.

+This path MUST be a valid UTF-8/WTF-8 sequence, and the length when represented as bytes MUST not exceed the maximum path length on Linux.

-Example: `Renderers/Gloobie/Renderite.Gloobie`
+Example: `"Renderers/Gloobie/Renderite.Gloobie"`

+### `optional` `bool` `runInWine`

-`optional` `bool` `runInWine`: When true on unix-like platforms, the Renderer should be executed under a Wine context.
+When true on unix-like platforms, the Renderer should be executed under a Wine context.

 Default: `false`